 Pelargoniums and scented geraniums

 The plants normally described simply as pelargoniums are large and robust with stiff, frilled leaves and large heads of often bi-colour and frilled flowers.
 They grow in all areas but are in their element near the seaside.
 In old, neglected seaside gardens, pelargoniums are often the sole survivors.
 While mauve - often with a darker colour splash at the base of the petals - is the most commonly seen pelargonium, there are magenta, white, red to almost black, pink and bi-colour varieties.
 Plants can grow 75 centimetres high and wide but there are also miniature forms.

 Scented leaves offer an extra dimension to geraniums.
 Grow them near a path, in a herb garden or in a space created for people who are vision impaired.
 The leaves may be small and stiff or large, soft and hairy – textures adding to their appeal.
 Foliage scents include rose, citrus, peppermint and apple.
 These geraniums form substantial soft-stemmed shrubs that can be over one metre high and wide.

 While most scented-leaf geraniums have heads of small white or mauve flowers, there are hybrids with showy flowers.

 Pests, diseases and care

 While geraniums are robust and often grow without a care in the world, they can be attacked by caterpillars, which may chew on the leaves or put holes in the buds.
-Pick off and squash or treat with an organic spray for caterpillars.
+Pick off and squash or treat with Amgrow caterpillar and insect spray.

 Rust is a disease that affects leaves, particularly on zonal geraniums.
 Low level infections can be controlled by picking off the affected leaves before they form rusty spores, watering the soil not the foliage and ensuring plants have full sun and good air circulation.
 Treat severe infections with a fungicide registered for rust in ornamentals such as a rose spray.